Start today off right, with a 52 Week Savings Challenge!

 - Pay off debt- Do you have a lot of debt with no end in sight?
 Go grab our awesome free debt tracker and get started with this 52-week plan today.

-These are just a few examples of why you might try this fabulous money challenge.
+These are just a few examples of why you might try this fabulous 52 week money saving challenge.
 I personally, always like to tackle a money challenge when I have a vacation on the horizon.
 This allows me to pay for my vacations with cash which is always something I strive to achieve.

 Track Your Progress With This 52 Week Money Challenge Printable